 - Review survey results from the committee, children, and caregivers that was collected during Step 1 and Step 2 to inform your choices. - Ensure your plan includes a wide range of abilities and disabilities.
-See Section 4, Building Your Accessible Play Space, of this toolkit: - a) Keep in mind that only a portion of potential users will provide input into the play space project and that play space users continually change.
+See Section 4, Building Your Accessible Play Space, of this toolkit:

-- 3. Review the play space objectives in addition to the community's values and needs when creating the project plan. - 4.
+- Review the play space objectives in addition to the community's values and needs when creating the project plan. - 4.
 Once you've created a list of your favourite ideas and equipment, you may find there are a few different design ideas.
 Even if you can't afford to incorporate numerous elements, don't let that stop you.
 A phased approach may work better if you have a limited budget.